Department of Biology Graduate Program

 University of Oregon and will not be returned.

-Applicants accepted into the Department of Biology graduate program will be notified by both phone and email.
+Applicants selected for an interview or accepted into the Department of Biology graduate program will be notified by phone and/or email.
 All other applicants will be notified via email.

 Graduate Program Manager